 It is hard to find a better school than College of the Holy Cross if you want to study Sociology.
 Soon after graduating, Sociology students typically make an average of $45,122 in the first five years of their career.
 The surrounding area of a big city is great for scholars trying to find adequate prospects for social networking, experience, and exploration.

 Due to its minimal price and its excellent education, College of the Holy Cross is a great value, earning a position of #1,283 best for the money.This school features a superior freshman retention rate, with 94.0% of first-year students coming back the next year.
-Interested in knowing a little more about College of the Holy Cross' campus?
-Take a virtual tour.
+Go on a virtual tour to know more about College of the Holy Cross' campus.

 It's hard to beat University of California - Berkeley if you want to study Sociology.
 Students who graduate from the Sociology program earn an average of $49,484 in their early career salary and $77,514 in their mid-career salary.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.